This blog may contain affiliate links. Read our disclosure policy for more info.

 1. See Penguins on Isla Magdelena

 There are a few ways to reach Isla Magdalena, but taking this organized tour is by far the easiest!
-If you go on your own, the public ferry is slow and very expensive, so I’d recommend taking this tour.
+If you go on your own, the public ferry is slow and very expensive, so this is the better option.

 2. Go on a Punta Arenas City Tour